StandBy mode not working in iOS 17? 9 Ways to fix it!

 Disable the Low Power Mode toggle

-If you still can’t access StandBy mode on your iPhone, you must check if the Lightning cable or MagSafe charger you’re using to charge it is MFi certified.
+The next step is to check if the Lightning cable or MagSafe charger you’re using is MFi certified.

 To ensure that this isn’t the case with your iPhone: